-Your 2017 Guide to Medicaid
+Your Guide to Medicaid 2020

-A program administered by the West Virginia Department of Health and Human Resources
+A program administered by the West Virginia Department of Health and Human Resources, Bureau for Medical Services

 Introduction

 Authorized under Title XIX of the Social Security Act, Medicaid is an entitlement program financed by state and federal governments and administered by the state.
 The Bureau for Medical Services (BMS) is the single state agency responsible for administering the West Virginia Medicaid Program.
 BMS is administered by the West Virginia Department of Health and Human Resources (DHHR).